-- Under the Phase Three guidelines set forth by Executive Order 169, certain businesses may open for on-premise consumption in outdoor areas only. - This provision applies to bars, lounges in which tobacco or related products are consumed on premises, auditoriums, amphitheaters, nightclubs, music halls and adult entertainment facilities.
+- This provision applies to bars, lounges is which tobacco or related products are consumed on premises, auditoriums, amphitheaters, nightclubs, music halls and adult entertainment facilities.
 Note that guests must be seated. - Bars not using wait staff must designate an ordering area at the bar.
 This area must allow each guest to wait six feet apart from other guests.
 If necessary, guests may place their orders by coming inside the bar's building; however, guests must consume their beverage in outdoor seating areas only.
+All guests inside and those outside when they are within six feet of another patron, must wear face coverings unless actively eating or drinking.

-- Locations utilizing outdoor seating areas must adhere to the following guidelines: - The occupancy of the outdoor seating area shall not exceed 30 percent of the stated seating occupancy. - If such an area does not have a stated seating occupancy, the occupancy shall not exceed seven patrons for every 1,000 square feet of occupancy.
+- WINS WINS - Locations utilizing outdoor seating areas must adhere to the following guidelines: - The occupancy of the outdoor seating area shall not exceed 30 percent of the stated seating occupancy. - If such an area does not have a stated seating occupancy, the occupancy shall not exceed seven patrons for every 1,000 square feet of occupancy.
 An example of this would be an establishment which secures a temporary extension of their ABC permitted establishment.
 Procedures for temporary extensions to the ABC permitted premises will be discussed in subsequent slides. - Locations which have amenities such as pool or billiard tables shall not allow patrons to utilize such amenities.